aplekhanov/malevich-app/README.md

-# Malevich – App Icon Maker
+# Custom Icon Maker
 **Look different home screen.**

-Malevich lets you create beautiful icons in a relaxed and fun way!
+The app lets you create beautiful icons in a relaxed and fun way!

-Generated icon are pixel perfect that can be used in the open app home screen shortcut and lets you personalize your home screen like never before:
+Generated icons are pixel perfect and can be used in the "Open App" action of shortcuts and lets you personalize your home screen like never before.
-- Turn any emoji into icons
+- Turn any emoji into an icon.
-- Over 2000 icon glyphs
+- Over 2000 system glyphs.
-- Hundreds beautiful colors
+- Hundreds of beautiful colors.

+Custom Icon Maker is the best companion for your favorite widget app.
+It lets you create beautiful icons in a fun and easy way!